navapbc/template-infra/docs/infra/set-up-app-database.md

 ## Prerequisites

+* You are [authenticated into the AWS account](./set-up-infrastructure-tools.md#authenticate-with-aws) you want to configure.
 * You have [set up the AWS account(s)](./set-up-aws-accounts.md).
 * You have [configured the application](/infra/app/app-config/main.tf).
 * You have [set up the network(s)](./set-up-networks.md).